GeneralKenobiego/Page-Object-Example/README.md

-A small example of Page Object Model implementation with tools for:
+A small example of Page Object Model implementation with tools for working with:
-  - Working with different databases
+  - Different databases
   - Implicitly waiting for a value in the database
   - APIs
   - RabbitMQ